 Anna is an Intern at the GovLab.
 She is a junior pursuing a B.S. in Media, Culture, and Communication with a focus on Technology and Society at NYU Steinhardt.
 Before joining GovLab’s development and design team, Anna worked as content writer and editor at the Marketing and Communications Department at NYU Tandon, while simultaneously pursuing coursework in web design.
 In her studies, Anna explores the relationship between bodies and data, tracing the history of data visualization and tracking technologies.

-Anirudh Dinesh is a Graduate Research Assistant at the GovLab.
+Anirudh is a Graduate Research Assistant at the GovLab.
 Anirudh is a first year graduate student at NYU Tandon, pursuing a master’s degree in Computer Engineering.
 He holds an undergraduate degree in Electronics and Communication Engineering from the Visvesvaraya Technological University in India.
 While studying there, he interned at the Defence Research and Development Organization and at EI Labs, where his accomplishments included implementing the autonomous indoor navigation of a quadcopter and the development of an android application for leisure taxi services.
-He was also the co-organizer of TEDxBNMIT 2015, an independently organized TEDx event.

-Anirudh is an avid blogger and his writings can be found at www.dudurudh.blogspot.com.
+Anirudh is an avid blogger and organizer.
+He co-produced TEDxBNMIT 2015, an independently organized TEDx event in Bangalore, India.
+Anirudh's writings can be found at www.dudurudh.blogspot.com.

 Batu Sayici is Fellow and Director of User Experience at the GovLab.
 Batu is a user experience designer and researcher, whose passion is using design and technology to create meaningful social impact.
 Before moving into UX design, he led digital research strategy for Procter & Gamble’s Europe, Middle-East & Africa division; reporting to Senior VP of Consumer Insights.
 He has seven years of experience with global brands including Head & Shoulders, Old Spice, Braun and Gillette.
-He was part of P&G’s digital innovation team; as part of which he collaborated in the design of the first digital research strategy, setting up digital ethnography, online communities and crowdsourcing as innovative ways of connecting with consumers.
-He brings extensive experience with research methods, data analysis, brand strategy and digital innovation.
-He has consulted senior management, hired and coached new researchers at P&G.
+He was part of P&G’s digital innovation team.
+There, he collaborated on the design of the first digital research strategy, setting up digital ethnography, online communities and crowdsourcing as innovative ways of connecting with consumers.

 Prior to his service as a Presidential Innovation Fellow, Christopher was the Executive Director of the Engelberg Center on Innovation Law & Policy at NYU School of Law and a Visiting Fellow at both the Yale Law School Information Society Project and the Princeton University Center for Information Technology Policy.
 Christopher holds a JD from New York Law School and a BSBA in Information Technology from the University of Denver.
 He tweets at @chrswng.